Postcode area: NR8.

 One of Costessey’s greatest strengths is its transport connectivity.
 The A47 runs along the southern edge of the area, providing fast dual-carriageway access to the A11 (towards Cambridge and London), the Norwich Southern Bypass, and westward towards Dereham and King’s Lynn.
 During off-peak hours, the drive into Norwich city centre takes around 10 minutes, though the Longwater junction and Dereham Road corridor can see congestion during morning and evening rush hours.

-Cycling is an increasingly popular option thanks to the Marriott’s Way, a stunning traffic-free path that follows the old railway line from Costessey all the way into Norwich city centre (and out to Aylsham in the other direction).
+Cycling is an increasingly popular option thanks to the Marriott’s Way, a impressive traffic-free path that follows the old railway line from Costessey all the way into Norwich city centre (and out to Aylsham in the other direction).
 This makes cycle commuting safe and pleasant, with the journey to the city centre taking around 20 minutes.
 The Queen’s Hills development also includes dedicated cycle infrastructure connecting to the wider network.

 How Good Is Broadband in Costessey?